-We study animal behaviour for several reasons; because we are curious about the species with which we share the planet, because it can give insights into our own behaviour and because it has applied relevance in conservation, animal production and animal welfare.
+We study animal behaviour because we are curious about the natural world, because it can give us pivotal insights into our own behaviour, and because the knowledge gained can have applied relevance in conservation, animal production and animal welfare.

 On completion of this unit students will be able to:

 - Explain how behaviour develops and why it is adaptive;

 - Evaluate the ways in which the environment shapes adaptive behaviour;